Health Education Journal is a world leading international journal in the field of health education and health promotion.

 Special issues of the journal allow a focus on particular health education issue or concern.
+In 2017-2018 these will focus on youth, health and justice, health education in migrant and refuge communities; health education and development; and critical perspectives in health education.

 The journal is a member of the Committee on Publication Ethics (COPE).